 Here’s a simple AP automation example: If you are using automation to extract invoices, RPA would require you to pre-train the engine and create separate templates for each supplier.
-Hyperautomation improves this through ML so that the data extraction isn’t template dependent.
-Similarly, when it comes to validating invoices, hyperautomation can crosscheck via intelligent OCR, in contrast to RPA, which only reads specific ERP fields or structured information.
+Hyper automation improves this through ML so that the data extraction isn’t template dependent.
+Similarly, when it comes to validating invoices, hyper intelligent automation can crosscheck via intelligent OCR, in contrast to RPA, which only reads specific ERP fields or structured information.

 Does this mean enterprises who need immediate and effective outcomes from automation are left in the lurch unless they are willing to spend on a 5-year-long ROI generation roadmap?

 Progressing to HyperApps – a pragmatic model with human-in-the-loop